hackily/common-web-codec/README.md

 * LZ Compression

 ### Use
-Not an npm module at this time.
 Please visit the webapp to use.
+An [NPM module](https://github.com/hackily/coco) is a work in progress.

 ## Development
 The following shows how to get started with developing on this app